barryclark/jekyll-now/now.md

 title: Now
 ---

-February 2022
+March 2022

-South Elgin, IL
+Living in the far west Chicago suburbs.

-I am a software engineering manager at Maxcess.
+Software engineering manager at Maxcess.

 Learning React.

-I rebuilt this site using Gatsby and Github pages.
+Recently rebuilt this site using Gatsby and Github pages.

 Currently interested in: